-We have had our first few cold days this week – I’ve even had to turn the heater on, so it has me brainstorming all of my favorite Fall Soup Recipes to start throwing into the meat plan rotation.
+We have had our first snow last week – I’ve even had to turn the heater on, so it has me brainstorming all of my favorite Fall Soup Recipes to start throwing into the meat plan rotation.
 Here are 35 of my favorite recipes along with some great tips for making homemade soups!

 How to Make the Best Homemade Soups